The Gobblechain? What Your Turkey And Bitcoin Have In Common

 A more comprehensive view of the total supply chain might allow for more targeted responses when food-related illnesses or contaminations are discovered, McDermott said.
 "Nobody wants a recall where you say, 'Don’t eat any hummus,' and nobody eats hummus for six months after.
 It would be much better if a retailer called you on the phone and said, 'You bought bad hummus.'"

-IBM points to the 400,000 people a year who are killed from foodborne illnesses and to the billions of dollars that can be lost when companies initiate broad recalls — which is particularly irksome when only one producer is shipping out bad food.
+IBM points to the 400,000 people a year who are killed by food-borne illnesses and to the billions of dollars that can be lost when companies initiate broad recalls — which is particularly irksome when only one producer is shipping out bad food.

 "There’s a cost to the business of doing recalls of foods that are perfectly fine, but you don’t know until it’s too late," McDermott said.
 "Something like that can decimate an entire industry."